Lesson 109 — Introductory Bayesian statistics

 With prior :

-Verification. — moderate evidence for (Jeffreys scale: between 3 and 10 is "moderate").
-The posterior probability of a biased coin went from 50% to 84%.
-Consistent with the data (8 out of 10 favors ).
+Check. — moderate to strong evidence for (Jeffreys scale: between 3 and 10 is "moderate").
+The posterior probability of biased coin increased from 50% to 84%.
+Coherent with the data (8 of 10 favors ).

 Source.
 OpenIntro Statistics §3.7 — Diez, Çetinkaya-Rundel, Barr — CC-BY-SA.